mlmstem/Night_in_the_wood/README.md

 - Created an Helicopter which the hiker has to get to in order to win.
 - Created change scenes mechanisem.
 - Created meshrender which fixed the whole collision problens.
-- Created an Ocean around the world.
+- Created an ocean around the world.

 ## References and External Resources